Tulip-Dev/tulip/doc/user/workspace.rst

 Documentation
 -------------

-*Python* is a whole, complete programming language and must be treated as such.
+*Python* is a whole, complete programming language and must be considered as such.
 A proper initiation is required if you want to fully exploit its possibilities.
-No such help will be provided here; however, for those who are already familiar with this language, a Tulip-Python integration documentation exists and can be found under the tab *Documentation*.
+No such help will be provided here; however, for those who are already familiar with this language, a Tulip Python integration documentation exists and can be found under the tab *Documentation*.

 .. image:: _images/i_python_doc_main.png
     :width: 600

 It references and contains help about every existing function translated from the Tulip core library.
-Do not hesitate to consult it if you need additional informations.
+Do not hesitate to consult it if you need additional information.

 .. _workspace_scatterplot: